WHY DIGITIZE, WHY WORK

 The cost to digitize will increase as equipment and expertise become scarce.
 Digitize now before your content deteriorates or it becomes too expensive to save.

-The SABC (South African Broadcast Corporation) has an extensive archive of precious recordings of national and historic value.
-This project preserves the historic evidence, and makes it accessible for future generations.
+The South African Broadcast Corporation has an extensive archive of precious recordings of global significance.
+This project preserves their history as told in video and audio of the time, for future generations.

-As part of one of the biggest media digitization and preservation projects in the world, Memnon digitises over several years nearly half million items of content and help to make it accessible for research and education.
+As part of one of the biggest media digitization and preservation projects in the world, Memnon is digitizing over a half a million items in 5 years, making it accessible for research and education.

 Download White Papers